jundi69/pccl/docs/md/1_Introduction.md

 PCCL is written in C++ with portability to Linux, Windows, and macOS.
 It supports pointers to host or CUDA device memory for collectives and shared-state.
 While not as hardware-specialized as NCCL, it aims for wide compatibility—including Apple Silicon (ARM64) and x86_64.

 ### No Specialized Network Hardware Required
 Uses standard TCP sockets.
 Suitable for clusters without InfiniBand or HPC fabrics, or even cloud VMs with only public IP addresses.
-Configuration for NAT/firewalls is possible by opening a small port range (recommended: ~200 ports) above the master’s port (`48148` by default).

-Overall, PCCL aspires to combine flexible, fault-tolerant distributed training with large-tensor capabilities—especially for wide-area or more loosely orchestrated environments—while still offering an API reminiscent of conventional collective communication libraries.
+### Ports
+A PCCL master must always be on the following port:
+- `48148` - Master endpoint

+A PCCL peer by default will bind to the following ports:
+- `48149` - Shared state transmission endpoint
+- `48150` - P2P connection endpoint
+- `48151` - bandwidth testing endpoint

+If those ports cannot be bound to, PCCL will attempt to bind to the next available port above the respective port.
+This is useful e.g. if you are hosting multiple peers on the same host, where there would otherwise be a port conflict.
+We recommend port forwarding a small range of ports above `48148`, proportional to the number of peers you want to run on the same host.

 ## Project Status / Roadmap